fpagliughi/rust-industrial-io/README.md

 ## Pre-release notes

-This is an early, pre-release verion of the crate.
-The API is under active development and may change repeatedly.
-It is not recommended to use this for production applications... yet.
+This is a pre-release verion of the crate.
+The API is stabilizing, but is still under active development and may change before a final release.

 This initial development work wrappers a _specific_ version (v0.18) of _libiio_.
 It assumes that the library is installed on the target system.